 Once enrolled on the General LLM at King’s, students can choose modules to follow the International Dispute Resolution pathway and achieve a specialist LLM in International Dispute Resolution.
 Full-time students who complete the programme in one year will normally take modules totalling 180 credits.
 To graduate with an International Dispute Resolution LLM at least 120 credits must be taken within the pathway.
 This can be optional modules alone or a combination of optional modules and a writing project, providing its content is relevant to the pathway.
 The range of International Dispute Resolution LLM optional modules may typically include:

-- Introduction to International Dispute Resolution (15 credits)
+- Human Rights in International Dispute Settlement (15 credits)

 - International Commercial Arbitration (15 credits)